 Placeholders

-↑ Back to topUse this tab to define custom placeholders you can use into your Email Body or Footer.
+↑ Back to topUse this tab to define custom placeholders you can reuse in your Email Body or Footer.

 - Key – the code you’ll place in the template, e.g.